GrinGraz/marvelapp-android/README.md

 ## Technical Debt

-- [IMPORTANT] Add internal visibility modifier to `:core` and `:feature` module components.
+- Add internal visibility modifier to `:core` and `:feature` module components.
-- [IMPORTANT] Fix inconsistent behavior loading the character list when change of section before being loaded.
+- Fix inconsistent behavior loading the character list when change of section before being loaded.
 - Clean up gradle dependencies experiments.
 - Management of string resources in view models.
 - Transform `:feature:common` into a Android library.